 Contact our experts today at 760-388-6294.

-What is the Best Vapor Barrier for Underneath My Mobile Home?
+What is the Best Plastic Vapor Barrier for Underneath My Mobile Home?

 The environment of the location of a mobile home determines the type of vapor barrier and the installation method.

-For sunny, warm environments, the best vapor barrier might be white or reflective to control the temperature of the mobile home.
+For sunny, warm environments, the best plastic vapor barrier might be white or reflective to control the temperature of the mobile home.
 Cooler, dryer environments may require thicker sheeting to protect against inclement weather.
-Vapor barriers for underneath mobile homes should be at least 6 mil thick.
+Plastic vapor barriers for underneath mobile homes should be at least 6 mil thick.